Former teaching assistant accused of child rape gets 15 years in plea deal

 The other case was refiled in 2018 by state prosecutors, but was dropped again, court records show, because the girl's mother was afraid testifying in court would further traumatize her daughter.

-Muterperl also faced charges in 2016 tied to an anti-Trump protest on the Plaza.
+Muterperl also faced charges in 2016 tied to a protest against former President Donald Trump on the Plaza.
 He was accused of running from police and later pushing an officer down a stairwell in a shopping center.

 McElroy said Muterperl's sentence was "very harsh" in terms of probation, parole and the sex offender supervision that is involved.